rahoi/rogue_racer/README.md

 ### Credits
 Special thanks to

-- [Kenney](https://www.kenney.nl/assets/racing-pack) for the awesome assets for the vehicles and map
+- [Unity Asset Store](https://assetstore.unity.com/) for the awesome assets for the vehicles and map
-- [Freesound](https://freesound.org/) for the incredible sound
-- [Icons8](https://icons8.com/icons/set/timer) for a beautiful timer icon